HOW TO PREPARE YOUR DATASET_

 A single cell e.g. =NORMALIZE(A1) or,

 You can also use the following function to remove unwanted words or punctuation marks.
 This is useful if you have words or punctuation marks that you would like Flookup to ignore during processing.
-To do this, you need to feed the stopArray parameter with an array of words or punctuations you want to ignore as shown below:
+To do this, you need to feed the stopArray parameter with an array of words or punctuation marks you want to remove as shown below:

 The second argument can be a range containing the unwanted words or punctuation marks (e.g. B1:B10) or a list of directly typed words or punctuation marks.

 NORMALIZE will create a new list without modifying the original list.
 It is therefore advised that you use this function in an empty column or sheet.

 The stopArray parameter is optional and, therefore, if you do not include it in your formula, the function will default to removing diacritical marks.

 Using the Long Run Mode